Obama, Springsteen boost Harris as she warns of ‘brutally serious’ consequences if Trump wins

 CLARKSTON, Ga. — (AP) — Bruce Springsteen and Barack Obama lent their star power to Kamala Harris’ quest for the presidency on Thursday, as the vice president implored Georgia voters to consider the “brutally serious” consequences if Donald Trump wins a second term in the White House.

-The use of Springsteen, an iconic performer whose career spans five decades, and former President Obama, still one of the biggest names in Democratic politics, highlights how Harris’ campaign is in an all-out sprint ahead of Election Day, leaning on some of the most noteworthy names in the party to both help her deliver her closing message and lambast her opponent, former President Donald Trump.
+Harris asked voters to imagine who'll be sitting in the Oval Office just three months from now and think about the new president's priorities.

-“I get why people are looking to shake things up, but what I cannot understand is why anybody would think that Donald Trump would shake things up in ways that are good for you,” Obama told the audience outside Atlanta.
+“It’s either Donald Trump in there stewing over his enemies list, or me working for you, checking off my to-do list,” she said.
+“You have the power to make that decision.”

-Harris echoed that message in her speech, attacking Trump by comparing him to the “predators, fraudsters and repeat offenders” she prosecuted early in her career and arguing she is focused on Americans while her Republican opponent is focused on himself.
+The presence of Springsteen, whose career spans five decades, and former President Obama, still one of the biggest names in Democratic politics, highlights how Harris is leaning on some of the most noteworthy names in the party to help her deliver her closing message and lambast her opponent.

-“I took them on and I won,” Harris said.
-"Well, Georgia, in 12 days, it’s Donald Trump’s turn.
-It’s his turn.”
+Obama, who got a rousing reception from the rally crowd at a packed high school football stadium outside Atlanta, told his audience, “I get why people are looking to shake things up, but what I cannot understand is why anybody would think that Donald Trump would shake things up in ways that are good for you."

-The lengthy event, which ran behind schedule, seemingly took a toll on attendees.
+The lengthy rally ran well behind schedule and seemingly took a toll on attendees.
 While the vast majority of seats remained full, hundreds of people streamed out of the event early as Harris spoke after hours of programming.

 The other speakers wasted no time attacking Trump.